antoniotecadev/calculardatainiciofim/README.md

 ## Como Usar

-1. **Acesse a Página**: Abra o link do projeto hospedado no GitHub Pages.
+1. **Acesse a Página**: Abra o link do projecto hospedado no GitHub Pages.
 2. **Insira a Data de Início**: No campo de data de início, selecione ou insira a data desejada.
 3. **Veja a Data de Fim**: A data de fim será automaticamente calculada e exibida no campo correspondente.